Rose1019/SteelData_SteveCar_Analysis_SQL_Challenge-1/README.md

 ```
                                  Output
-Fetches all the cal details purchased in the year 2022
+Fetches all the car details purchased in the year 2022

                               Concepts learned
 1.YEAR()